Important Grants and Projects

 On the initiative of the Rector of the CU supported by the Academic Senate of the CU and Scientific Board of the CU, the CU awards the Grants of Comenius University to foster scientific, pedagogical and cultural projects of young teachers, research associates and internal Ph.D. students (all of them have to be less than 30 years old).
 Annually, a number of projects from the Faculty of Law of the CU is either supported or incorporated into the group of participants from other faculties.

-In the 2017/2018 academic year the Faculty of Law has applied for Erasmus+, The International Visegrad Fund grants and the Justice programme.
+In the 2018/2019 academic year the Faculty of Law has applied for grants from the Commission and has successfully fulfilled requirements for Erasmus+ and Jean Monnet activities.